Calendar Events

 GP 158

-This bill aimed to prohibit publicly funded medical facilities from referring patients for abortion services.
-If passed, it would have significantly limited access to comprehensive reproductive healthcare information and pathways to care, impacting bodily autonomy for all individuals who can become pregnant, especially those relying on public facilities due to financial or geographic constraints.
+This bill would have prohibited publicly funded medical facilities from referring patients for abortion services.
+If passed, it would have significantly limited access to comprehensive reproductive healthcare information and pathways to care for all individuals who can become pregnant, thereby infringing upon their bodily autonomy.

 HB1484